BERT, GPT, T5: Three Bets That Shaped Today's LLMs

 On the closed side, Google's PaLM (2022) pushed scale to 540B parameters using the Pathways training infrastructure, demonstrating breakthrough reasoning capabilities including chain-of-thought solving of math word problems.
 PaLM later evolved into Gemini, Google's multimodal frontier model family.

 The open-weight movement demonstrated that the key insights behind powerful language models were not in secret architectures but in training data quality, scale, and careful engineering.
-Llama 2 70B, trained on 2 trillion tokens, achieved competitive performance with GPT-3.5 while being freely available for research and commercial use.
-Mistral 7B (2023) showed that a well-engineered small model with sliding window attention and grouped-query attention could outperform Llama 2 13B, proving that architectural innovation matters alongside scale.
-Llama 3 (2024) then pushed the open-weight frontier further with a 405B parameter model trained on 15 trillion tokens, achieving performance competitive with GPT-4 class systems.
+Llama-2 70B, trained on 2 trillion tokens, achieved competitive performance with GPT-3.5 while being freely available for research and commercial use.
+Mistral 7B (2023) showed that a well-engineered small model with sliding window attention and grouped-query attention could outperform Llama-2 13B, proving that architectural innovation matters alongside scale.
+Llama-3 (2024) then pushed the open-weight frontier further with a 405B parameter model trained on 15 trillion tokens, achieving performance competitive with GPT-4 class systems.

 Key Insight